 For entrepreneurs who are experiencing their startup grow and change each day, knowing how to harness your company’s growth and market your newly-founded brand in the most efficient way possible can seem like a large undertaking.
 When you begin researching marketing methodologies for your new business, it can feel like information overload and may turn up strategies that seem well-suited for brands who have bigger ideas, bigger wallets, and a bigger staff.
 But marketing and promoting your startup doesn’t have to be complicated.
 You’re already past the hardest part of a beginning a new venture – starting it!
-To help you harness the growth and excitement of your new venture, use this ultimate startup marketing checklist for new businesses to help you market your new business simply and expertly.
+To help you harness the growth and excitement of your new venture, use this ultimate startup marketing checklist for new startup businesses to help you market your new business simply and expertly.

-7 Startup Marketing Steps and Tips
+7 Startup Marketing Steps and Tips for 2020

 1. Document Your Mission Statement & Core Values

 As a startup who is just getting its foothold, you may agree to do work that’s outside of your company’s expertise or you may sign a client who isn’t a good fit.
 You probably feel like you can’t turn away business at this point.
 However, underperforming for a client may do more damage to your relationship and reputation than saying “no” would.